 Tammy grew up here in Randolph County in a community called Cedar Square.
 "It's just a crossroads really, but had everything I needed growing up.
-We still go to church there.
+We still go to church just down the road from there.
 It will always be home."
 She and Josh married in 1989, which is when she moved to the "big city"

 (okay, it's actually a town) of Pleasant Garden.
 They have one son.